Kicksecure/helper-scripts/README.md

 # Helper scripts useful for Anonymizing Linux Distributions #

-Library used by other anonymity related packages.
+Library that can be used by other (anonymity related) packages that want to programmatically get information about states of Tor.
+Common code, that is often required.
+Includes bash and Python helper scripts.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)